inspec/inspec-aws/docs/resources/aws_ec2_traffic_mirror_sessions.md

   its('description') { should include 'test-description' }
 end

 ## Matchers
 For a full list of available matchers, please visit our [Universal Matchers page](https://www.inspec.io/docs/reference/matchers/).

+## AWS Permissions

+Your [Principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/intro-structure.html#intro-structure-principal) will need the `EC2:Client:DescribeTrafficMirrorSessionsResult` action with Effect set to Allow.